How Can I Get a Felony Charge Removed from My Record in Michigan?

 The law changed in 2015, so if you have a conviction prior to this date then the guidelines are slightly different.
 If you have an older conviction on your record, our criminal defense team at Grewal Law can answer your questions regarding a felony expungement.

 How much does it cost to have a felony expunged?

 The cost of getting a felony expunged can vary.
 The average starts around $1,000 and goes up as high as $2,500.
 At Grewal Law, we are upfront with our costs and will provide you with a no-obligation quote in your case before getting started on your case.

-How do I expunge my record from a felony
+How do I expunge a felony from my record?

 In order to have a conviction expunged from your record, you must first file a motion with the court where you were convicted.
 As part of the materials submitted to the court, you will be required to have the following items:

-- A certified record of your conviction which must be obtained from the court.
+- A certified record of your conviction obtained from the court.

 - Two complete sets of fingerprints.

 - A completed “Application to Set Aside Conviction” application